-We expect that the PPDB should be populated reasonably normally, once templates to subtract from are available.
-In the Alert packets, there would be less than 12 months of previous DIASource records available, and, as there will be no available DR in commissioning, providing matching Object IDs would depend on what DRP data products were available.
+Where and when templates are available, we expect Prompt Processing to proceed normally.
+The Prompt Products Database should be populated and alerts generated.
+In the alert packets, there would be less than 12 months of previous DIASource records available, and, as there will be no available DR in commissioning, providing matching Object IDs would depend on what DRP data products were available.